Skip to main content

 To configure Agent Workspace Rules for your workspace:

-1. Navigate to Settings > Magic
+1. Navigate to Settings > AI & agents

 2. Scroll down to the Context section